Caroline Jobst Choral Scholarship Program

 A Spirit of Giving Much of Trinity Episcopal’s musical programming is made possible through the support of the Caroline Jobst Foundation.
 Caroline Jobst was a lover of Music and the Arts in Toledo, and former member of Trinity.
 Through her legacy of giving, Trinity employs five, collegiate vocal performance majors to bolster and empower the thirty-five voice choir.

-This outstanding group of six singers, both bachelor’s and master’s vocal music degree holders, will assist in leading us in worship just as much as the rector and the music director.
+This outstanding group of five singers, both bachelor’s and master’s vocal music degree holders, will assist in leading us in worship just as much as the rector and the music director.
 They will be joined by our visiting instructor, Kimberly Buehler, who is the head of the voice faculty at Toledo School for the arts.
 Kim is an outstanding instructor and performer, comfortable in many genres including classical and jazz.

 Kim Buehler holds a Master’s Degree in Voice from the University of Toledo.
 She came to Toledo in 1986 from Fenton, Michigan and lives in Sylvania with her husband, Rich and daughter, Emma.
 Kim’s career has spanned over 3 decades and every imaginable genre.
 She has extensive experience in vocal jazz and has done many television and radio commercials in the Toledo area.
 Kim maintains a studio of voice students in her home, and is a former faculty member at both The University of Toledo, Bowling Green State University and Toledo School for the Arts, where she currently serves as a full-time Development Officer.
 Kim loves the diverse musical selections here at Trinity, and is honored to serve as a Jobst Scholar in this choir.